-At The Long Ridge School, art plays a vital role in every child’s education.
+At The Long Ridge School, the visual arts play a vital role in every child’s education.
 Art is a powerful tool with which to explore the world and contribute to other areas of learning.
-Through art, each student learns the power of imagination, the ability to problem solve creatively and the skills and techniques needed to speak in a visual language.
+Through this form of expression, each student learns the power of imagination, problem-solving creatively, and the skills and techniques needed to speak in a visual language.
 Lessons are planned around students’ interests, classroom themes, art history, literature, music, and visual culture.
 A wide variety of media is explored throughout the school year.
-Learning aids such as illustrations, art books, group discussions, and field trip experiences help to enhance students’ understanding of art.
+Learning techniques and tools such as illustrations, art books, group discussions, and field trip experiences help to enhance students’ understanding of art.

 - See the world metaphorically by responding to the world using a visual language unique to the visual arts.

 - Recognize design elements and see underlying structures: observe, describe, and begin to categorize specific details of design elements and principles.